Updated July 5, 2026

 Iowa businesses that store customer data, process payments, or rely on connected systems are the most common buyers.
 That includes healthcare practices, financial firms, retailers, manufacturers, and service businesses in cities like Des Moines, Cedar Rapids, Davenport, Sioux City, and Iowa City.

-The information provided here does not show a single statewide cyber mandate.
+There is no single statewide cyber mandate shown here.
 Instead, cyber liability insurance requirements in Iowa vary by industry, business size, and the risk profile the carrier sees during underwriting.

 Yes, those costs are part of the data breach response side of the coverage.
 Iowa buyers often look for breach response coverage that includes notification, credit monitoring, forensic work, and legal defense after a covered incident.